 Through all her trials, Fallyn has never lost the sunny disposition that keeps both her and her family going.
 Her father, Frank has had many struggles as a single father, raising three girls.
 His job is part-time, so the support he received from Alex’s Lemonade Stand Foundation (ALSF) was a big help.

 Fallyn’s family lives about 20 miles east of Pittsburgh, but the treatment she needs requires traveling to Cincinnati Children’s Hospital.
 ALSF was able to help Frank with some household bills, a prepaid card for gas and hotel accommodations in Cincinnati.
 Their situation was tough enough, and Frank can only imagine how the current pandemic has exacerbated problems for most families facing a diagnosis.
-Now at 17, Fallyn continues to receive care locally and travels to Cincinnati every two to three months for treatment.
+At 17, Fallyn continued to receive care locally and traveled to Cincinnati every two to three months for treatment.

 Information provided by Frank McNamara, Fallyn’s dad